Get Shorty (film): Plot

 Chili Palmer is a Miami-based loan shark and movie buff.
 When his leather jacket is taken by rival mobster Ray "Bones" Barboni, Chili retrieves it and breaks Bones' nose.
-Bones ambushes him at his office, but Chili shoots first, grazing Bones' forehead.
+Bones ambushes him at his office but Chili shoots first, grazing Bones' forehead.
 Bones' boss refuses to retaliate, reminding him that Chili is under the protection of Brooklyn mob boss Momo.

 After Momo dies of a heart attack, Bones takes over his operation and demands that Chili collect an outstanding debt from Leo Devoe, a dry cleaner who died in a plane crash.
-Chili learns from Leo's wife Faye that her husband is alive, having left the plane before takeoff; she received a settlement of $300,000, but Leo ran away with the cash.
+Chili learns from Leo's wife Faye that her husband is alive, having left the plane before takeoff; she received a settlement of $300,000 but Leo ran away with the cash.
 Chili tracks Leo to a Las Vegas casino, where he accepts an additional job to collect a large gambling debt from B-movie director Harry Zimm.

 Surprising Harry in Los Angeles at the home of scream queen Karen Flores, Chili pitches him his real-life chasing of Leo's debt as an idea for a movie.
 Harry persuades Chili to help him placate his investors Bo Catlett and Ronnie Wingate, who use their limo service as a drug front.
-Having gambled away the pair's $200,000 investment, Harry shows Chili the script he really wants to make, Mr. Lovejoy; he needs $500,000 to buy the rights from the writer's widow, Doris.
-Chili confronts Leo and takes his money to invest in Mr. Lovejoy, deciding to become a Hollywood producer, and rejects Bo's suggestion that they collaborate.
+Having gambled away the pair's $200,000 investment, Harry shows Chili the script he really wants to make, Mr. Lovejoy; he needs $500,000 to buy the rights from the writer Murray Saffrin's widow, Doris.
+Chili confronts Leo and takes his money to invest in Mr. Lovejoy, deciding to become a Hollywood producer and rejects Bo's suggestion that they collaborate.

 Bo has left $500,000 in a locker at the airport for his Colombian contacts to collect.
 A naive gangster, Yayo Portillo, is sent to collect the money but refuses after Bo warns him that DEA agents are watching the locker.
 At Bo's cliffside home, Yayo threatens to inform on Bo if he is arrested with the cash; Bo shoots and kills Yayo.
 Bo is later visited by Mr. Escobar, a Colombian drug lord who turns out to be Yayo's uncle, who demands full repayment.